 In the LTE network, SRVCC is a feature by which a UE can roam from EUtran to Utran (or vice versa) and other networks without disrupting an ongoing call.
 The LTE is packet-based while UTRAN or GERAN is a circuit-based network for voice calls.

 This tutorial will describe the SRVCC call flow from E-UTRAN to UTRAN.
 All the details are as per 3GPP specification ETSI TS 123 21.

 What is the SRVCC call flow trigger point?

 The triggering point is, when the UE sends a measurement report to the eNodeB, that the cell in another RAT type is more suitable.
-After that eNodeB instruct the MME for handover required.
+After that eNodeB instruct the MME for the handover is required.
 Next, MME instructs the other network components to initiate the SRVCC procedure.